MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium.md

 # Power BI Premium - what is it?
 Power BI Premium provides resources dedicated to running the Power BI service for your organization or team, giving you more dependable performance and larger data volumes.
 Premium also enables widespread distribution of content without requiring you to purchase per-user licenses for viewers.

 You can take advantage of Power BI Premium by assigning workspaces to a Premium capacity. *Premium capacity* is a dedicated resource for your organization.
-For workspaces that are not assigned to a premium capacity, these will be in a shared capacity.
+For workspaces that are not assigned to a premium capacity, these are in a shared capacity.

 *Shared capacity* is the experience you are used to with Power BI, where your workloads run on computational resources shared by other customers.
-In shared capacity, more limits are placed on individual users to ensure quality of the experience for all users.
+In shared capacity, more limits are placed on individual users to ensure the quality of the experience for all users.

 [!INCLUDE [powerbi-premium-illustration](./includes/powerbi-premium-illustration.md)]